iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient and its weaker Implications, Smoothness.md

 1. $x^+\in \arg\min_x{f(x)}\implies \frac{1}{2L}\Vert \nabla f(x)\Vert_\star^2 \le f(x) - f(x^+) \le (L/2) \Vert x - x^+\Vert^2$.
 This gives an lower bound for the optimality gap using the gradient at the current point.
 2. $|f(y) - f(x) - \langle \nabla f(x), y - x\rangle| \le \frac{L}{2}\Vert y - x\Vert^2$, the function is smooth from below and above.

 With the addition assumption that $f$ is a convex function, we can obtain a stronger version of monotonicity of gradients by giving it a lower bound to it.
+This is called the co-coercivity of gradient.

 3. $\langle \nabla f(x) - \nabla f(y), y - x\rangle \ge L^{-1}\Vert \nabla f(x) - \nabla f(y)\Vert_\star^2$

+**Remarks**

+An even strong statement for the Globally Lipschitz gradient is the fact that the spectral norm of Hessian is bounded globally as well.

 **Proposition 1: Implications**